 - Core factor for the processor type

-You can use the same technique as above by running msinfo32.exe command and check the system type to verify what type of processor you are running.
+You can use the same technique as above by running the msinfo32.exe command and check the system type to verify what type of processor you are running.
 The next step is to use the following core factor table to calculate the actual number of core licenses you require for the processor type.

 Lets see this with a concrete example.
 In the below pictures we have 2 physical servers, each containing 2 Hex Core processors, the first server is equipped with Intel Xeon processors and the second server is equipped with AMD Opteron processors.
 At the face of it, they both may look like identical configuration, but Microsoft deemed certain AMD processors to be less powerful than the Intel processors.
-This is where the core factor of processor type comes into picture.
+This is where the core factor of processor type comes into the picture.

 Intel Server: 12 * 1 = 12 core licenses required (since the core factor is 1)